 Houston, Texas 77030

 All requests will be processed within a 30-day period by the Integrative Medicine Education Committee.
 Once the committee approves the request, the applicant will receive detailed information and forms for the application process.
-This paperwork along with all required documents will then be submitted to MD Anderson's Trainee and Alumni Affairs Office.
+This paperwork along with all required documents will then be submitted to MD Anderson's Academic and VISA Administration Office.
 The application process may take up to 45 days.